LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/proofs.md

 The analogy for why this works can be seen as a row of dominos.
 If we can show that the first domino falls (is true) and show that if the $k$'th domino falling causes the $k+1$'th domino to fall then all dominos must fall.

-<Image
+{{< figure
-    src="/maths/proofsInduction.png"
+  src="/images/maths/proofsInduction.png"
-    caption="A visual representation of the principle of mathematical induction." width={600}
+  alt="A visual representation of the principle of mathematical induction." caption="A visual representation of the principle of mathematical induction."
-/>
+>}}

 {{< callout type="proof" >}}
 **The statements $S_1, S_2, S_3, \ldots$ are all true.**